Betchip/Betchip/doc/README.md

 Unpack the files into a directory, and then run betchip-qt.exe.

-### OS X
+### macOS

-Drag Betchip-Core to your applications folder, and then run Betchip-Core.
+Drag Betchip Core to your applications folder, and then run Betchip Core.

 ### Need Help?